 (h) The Branch returning officer shall conduct such ballot in accordance with rule 79 of these rules and any member may arrange to attend to scrutinise the returning officer's activities.
 The returning officer shall conduct the plebiscite promptly.

-(i) The Branch Secretary or Regional Director shall submit the report of the Returning Officer to the next meeting of the Branch Council.
+(i) The report of the Returning Officer shall be submitted to the next meeting of the Branch Council.

 (j) Any decision of the members voting in plebiscite shall be final and binding on the Branch of the union and its members until superseded by another plebiscite decision, or a decision of the Federal Council or, once a period of 25 years has elapsed, a decision of the Branch Council.